Overview

 Note

 The GCN model requires PyTorch to be installed and may not be available if torch dependencies are missing.
-Each model supports different initialization and training parameters - refer to deepchem_server.core.model_mappings
+Each model supports different initialization and training parameters - refer to deepchem_server.core.model_mappings for detailed parameter options.

 Inference